Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 }
 ```

 ### Halting the program

 Ü has `halt` operator for abnormal program termination.
 Nothing prevents one to use it to cause such termination or trigger some code, which causes such termination.
-It's not considered to be a problem, since such termination happens in a controlled manner.
+It's not considered to be a problem, since such termination happens in a controlled manner, compared to undefined behavior and program state corruption typical for languages like C++.

 ```
 fn Read( [ i32, 4 ]& arr, size_type i ) : i32
 {
-	return arr[i];
+	return arr[i]; // This compiles without error, but runtime index check is inserted by the compiler.
 }

 fn Foo()
 {
 	var [ i32, 4 ] arr= zero_init;
-	auto x= Read( arr, 6s ); // This leads to "halt", since it causes out of bounds array access }
+	auto x= Read( arr, 6s ); // This leads to "halt", since it causes out of bounds array access.
+}

 fn Bar( bool b )